theraot/HashBucket/README.txt

 HashBucket: Lock-free hash table.
 FixedSizeHashBucket: Wait-free fixed size (limited capacity) hash table.

-Deque: Lock-free deque (double queue).
-FixedSizeDeque: Wait-free fixed size (limited capacity) deque (double queue).
+Queue: Lock-free queue.

 SetBucket: Lock-free set.
 FixedSizeSetBucket: Wait-free fixed size (limited capacity) set.

 ---

+Copyright 2012 - 2013 By Alfonso J. Ramos

+---

-This software is free software: you can redistribute it or modify it under the terms of the GNU General Public License published by the Free Software Fundation at https://www.gnu.org/licenses/gpl.html either version 3 of the License, or (at your option) any later version.
-Any other license should be explicitly negotiated before using.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+---

 This software is released with ONLY the following warranty: It did work on my machine.

+---

 A binary form can be found at: http://www.4shared.com/folder/AlOM5E7K/HashBucket.html